USD ($)

 Though it is possible to send a large datagram, most applications stick to smaller sizes to avoid fragmentation.
 For example

-Next, let's discuss how the IP header handles the fragmentation process using the below three key fields.
+Next, let's discuss how the IP header handles the fragmentation process using the three key fields.

 The identification field of the IPv4 header format is like a unique ID assigned to every IP datagram sent by a host.